Disassembling the engine

 • 2.Install the special tool.

-10. Disconnect the additional elements located on the exhaust side.
+10. Disconnect the additional elements located on the outlet side.

 • 2.
 Bracket for air conditioning compressor.